ianedwards-jpg/Heroku-React-Table-App/README.md

 ## Usage

-If you wish to add your own JSON
+If you wish to add your own JSON, you will need to